Details relating to the German Commemorative of 2010.

 Hamburg - J

-This is the third issue in the German series featuring the different provinces of Germany.
+This is the fifth coin in the German series featuring the provinces of Germany.